subhadip2111/Swigy/README.md

 # Food-order-App
-# START THE SERVER PLESE USE NPM START
+# START THE SERVER PLESE USE npm start